sdnorm/tokani/README.md

 Feature branch off of `main`.
 Push feature branch and create a pull request.
 Pull requests will need to be reviewed before merging.

+Use `standardrb`, you can run `standardrb --fix` to automatically fix lint issues.

 ### Running Localy

 All Homebrew dependencies are listed in `Brewfile`, so you can install them all at once like this: